Alcohol/Drug Impact in Texas

-Christian Long-Term Rehab Programs In Texas
+Long-Term Drug Rehab Programs Across Texas

 Texas, a heavily Christian state, also has access to spiritual and faith-based rehab centers.
 These focus on using a connection with a higher power to succeed.
 You don’t have to be Christian to attend, but having some form of faith is helpful.
 The great thing about long-term rehab centers is that they are open to anybody who needs help, making them inclusive and helpful for anyone experiencing a drug or mental health issue.

-Obtaining Insurance For Treatment
+Obtaining Insurance For Long Term Drug Rehab Treatment

 Aetna, like almost every other insurance provider, offers coverage for addiction.
 The amount will vary, depending on your exact plan, but you’ll have to pay premiums and perhaps reach a deductible before your coverage goes into effect.
-A typical plan might require you pay as little as $2,000 toward a deductible or a flat copay fee for treatment, which is a minimal investment when it comes to getting your life back on track.
+A typical plan might require you to pay as little as $2,000 toward a deductible or a flat copay fee for treatment, which is a minimal investment when it comes to getting your life back on track.
 In some cases, you might pay nothing.

 Beyond their coverage of addiction, Aetna also offers a depression coverage program for people who have co-occurring disorders and a substance abuse program that is designed to help manage your addiction symptoms.
 Some plans also include a health savings account, which will allow you to put aside tax-free money to pay for your health coverage.

 One interesting thing about Texas rehab centers is their willingness to work with your insurance to help maximize your coverage.
 They aren’t trying to fleece you or gouge you of all your money, but will instead work hard to find a payment option that is best for you.
-In fact, most Texas rehabs offer a pay-what-you-can fee based on your income.
+Most Texas rehabs offer a pay-what-you-can fee based on your income.
 Services like that are what make rehab a healing experience.

 If you or someone you love is suffering from addiction in Texas, there is help out there.
-Recovery requires a lifetime commitment, and long-term rehab is just the first step in that process.
+Recovery requires a lifetime commitment, and long-term rehab is the first step in that process.
 However, it is a step that you must take, no matter how hard it is to test out what feels like dangerous new waters.
+Thankfully, we can help.